By Turner Cobden

 The camp became an anchor for these children in some ways.
 As I continued to come back in subsequent years, I would hear stories about how for the first six months after camp the children would talk about how they enjoyed the previous camp.
 The next six months were filled with thoughts about how much they looked forward to it.
 That is a powerful testament to the work that our volunteers, staff, and directors do.

-Knowing what a valuable experience camp is for these children, the camp program started to evolve and grow over the next few years.
-Camp started to be segmented by age bracket to provide more age-friendly activities.
 For instance, the older children in the program could start receiving additional enrichment and life skills, taught by our volunteer staff.
-We experimented with field trips and then started actively relocating the entire camp to different regions so the children could be exposed to different areas.
+We conducted experiments with field trips and then actively relocated the entire camp to different regions to expose the children to various areas.

 We have now grown to multiple camps: Little Kids Camp, Grammar Camp, Senior Camp, and our most ambitious, Leadership Camp.
 For the past few years, Leadership Camp has created an opportunity for our older students to apply and actually be part of the staff for camp.
-They are trained with a servant leadership model, focusing on enabling their teams and squads to succeed together.
-There are no heroes at camp; success is team-based.
+They train using a servant leadership model, focusing on enabling their teams and squads to succeed together.
+Camp doesn’t harbor any heroes; success thrives on teamwork.

-For the second year in a row, we were delighted that Sally Kenney joined us at camp.
+For the second year in a row, Sally Kenney delighted us by joining us at camp.
 As a sponsor of three children and Executive Director of the Newcomb College Institute at Tulane University, she is uniquely qualified to empower our leadership campers and take them to new heights.

 Sally also implemented a partnership of Friends of Ngong Road with Tulane University.
 This year and we saw our first three students from Tulane earning course credit for joining us at camp!
 It was a fantastic first and a stellar way to continue growing camp after ten successful years.